raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

     # ...
 ```

-And the problem is that *they* don't understand CoffeeScript's Lexical Scope.
+And the problem is that *they* don't understand CoffeeScript's lexical scope.
 They complain that if you copy and paste what they wrote, it breaks under certain circumstances.
 Well of course! **It breaks because they translated it wrong!**

 So, if you translate `var bar = 'fubar'` to `do (bar = 'fubar') ->`, your translated JavaScript works properly and can be copied and pasted at will.

-It's easy to use CoffeeScript once you understand the One True Lexical Scoping and let go of weird leaky abstraction variable hoisting thingies.
+It's easy to use CoffeeScript once you understand The-One-True-Lexical-Scope and let go of weird leaky-abstraction-variable-hoisting-thingies.
 But some people love that kind of arbitrary accidental complexity.
 It's almost as if JavaScript devs have [Stockholm Syndrome], and it isn't enough to love their prison, they have to hate anyone who tries to leave the [village].

 --[Nickieben Bourbaki]